ELF Unit and Pre-Prep

 Why choose Read School ELF Unit and Pre-Prep?

-We foster a strong sense of family community and spirit where the priority is to nurture the individual child to fulfil their full potential.
+We foster a strong sense of family community and spirit where the priority is to nurture the individual child ensuring that we deliver a flexible bespoke education which meets individual learning styles.
 Small learning groups and the independent school ethos help to promote self-esteem and expression and develop the enquiring mind.
-Individuals are encouraged to succeed and we share and celebrate these achievements but we also encourage a sense of teamwork.
+Individuals are encouraged to succeed and we share and celebrate these achievements in our weekly celebration assemblies.

 The regular practice of reading books, spellings and learning tables is usually enough for children of this age group.